dojo/docs/dijit/Dialog.rst

 Coloring the Underlay
 ---------------------

 If you wish to alter the default color for the underlay, you do so in CSS.
-The underlay receives an ID to match the Dialog, sufficed with ``_underlay``, which you can define a css class for:
+The underlay receives an ID to match the Dialog, suffixed with ``_underlay``, which you can define a css class for:

 .. cv-compound::